kipkurui/Python4BioinformaticsV2/README.md

 # Quick Introduction to Jupyter Notebooks

-Throughout this course, we will be using Jupyter Notebooks.
-Although the HPC you will be using will have Jupyter setup, these notes are provided for you want to set it up in your Computer.
+Throughout this course, we will be using Jupyter Notebooks.These notes are provided for you want to set it up in your Computer.

 ## Introduction
 The Jupyter Notebook is an interactive computing environment that enables users to author notebooks, which contain a complete and self-contained record of a computation.
 These notebooks can be shared more efficiently.
 The notebooks may contain: